-The governors and staff, including volunteers, at Elmstead Wood Primary School fully recognise the responsibility and duty placed on them to safeguard and promote the welfare of all pupils at the school protecting them from harm.
+The Local Advisory Council and staff, including volunteers, at Elmstead Wood Primary School fully recognise the responsibility and duty placed on them to safeguard and promote the welfare of all pupils at the school protecting them from harm.
 We believe that our school should provide a caring, positive, safe and stimulating environment in which pupils can learn and also promote the social, physical and emotional wellbeing of each individual pupil.

 What is Safeguarding?